 Personalization & profile fields

-Personalization in Thrive Marketing Professional is based on account-specific profile fields.
+Personalization is based on account-specific profile fields.
 Profile fields are where you store attributes about your contacts; there are four types:

 - Personal Information - Accommodate a variety of data types.
 See Personal Info Profile Fields.